kshaffer/MTO-openpeerreview/README.md

+# Musing Theory Online: A Proposal for Open Peer-Review

-# Lightning Talk for the 2013 meeting of the SMT Music Informatics Interest Group
+Presentation at the 2013 meeting of the Society for Music Theory